Angione-Lab/12-machine-learning-models-for-text-classification/README.md

 # Expert Systems
-This repository contains the Python code and data to reproduce the results presented in the paper "A pipeline and comparative study of 12 machine learning models for text classification".
+This repository contains the Python code and data to reproduce the results presented in the paper:
+A. Occhipinti*, L. Rogers*, C.  Angione, "A pipeline and comparative study of 12 machine learning models for text classification", Expert Systems with Applications, 2012.

 ## How to run
 The following steps are required to run the code: